amazon-connect/amazon-connect-streams/Documentation.md

   - `logLevel`: Optional.
 The minimum log level for file logging (available in download log file).
 Must be a valid LogLevel enum value such as connect.LogLevel.DEBUG, connect.LogLevel.INFO, connect.LogLevel.WARN, or connect.LogLevel.ERROR.
 If not specified, defaults to connect.LogLevel.INFO.
   - `echoLevel`: Optional.
 The echo level for console logging output.
 Must be a valid LogLevel enum value such as connect.LogLevel.DEBUG, connect.LogLevel.INFO, connect.LogLevel.WARN, or connect.LogLevel.ERROR.
 If not specified, defaults to connect.LogLevel.WARN.
 - `plugins`: Optional.
 Functions that allow the provider to be updated, giving the provider in Streams additional capabilities found within the SDK.
 Can be a single plugin function or an array of plugin functions.
 These plugins enhance the functionality of the underlying provider by adding new capabilities and features.
 Please refer to the Amazon Connect SDK documentation for specific examples of available plugins and their usage.
-- `showInactivityModal`: Optional.
-Determine if CCP should render the inactivity modal.
-Defaults to true.

 #### A few things to note:
 * You have the option to show or hide the pre-built UI by showing or hiding the